quicwg/base-drafts/draft-ietf-quic-transport.md

 A recently closed stream MUST also be considered to count toward this limit until packets containing all frames required to close the stream have been acknowledged.
-For a stream which closed cleanly, this means all STREAM frames have been acknowledged; for a stream closed abruptly, this means the RST_STREAM frame has been acknowledged.
+For a stream which closed cleanly, this means all STREAM frames have been acknowledged; for a stream which closed abruptly, this means the RST_STREAM frame has been acknowledged.

 Endpoints MUST NOT exceed the limit set by their peer.
 An endpoint that receives a STREAM frame that causes its advertised concurrent stream limit to be